 - Older adults who are prone to long siestas of more than an hour.

-If you are unable to nap during the day, you can take a refreshing break by meditating, going for a walk, taking a shower, or doing some light stretching.
+If you are unable to nap during the day, you can take a refreshing break by stopping by your closest meditation center, going for a walk, taking a shower, or doing some light stretching.